SAP-samples/btp-s4hana-nocode-extension/setup/mock/README.md

 # Install Mock Server

-If you don't have access to an SAP S/4HANA system but still want to create an application consuming an OData service with SAP AppGyver, you can use this [mock server application](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/mock/README.md).
+If you don't have access to an SAP S/4HANA system but still want to create an application consuming an OData service with SAP Build Apps, you can use this [mock server application](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/mock/README.md).
 It contains some entities of the SAP S/4HANA API_Business_Partner OData service (A_BusinessPartner & A_BusinessPartnerAddress) with sample data.

 For the installation, you could either use [SAP Business Application Studio](#deployment-with-sap-business-application-studio) or your [local system](#local-deployment).

 To install the mock server, you need an SAP BTP subaccount with **Cloud Foundry Environment** and **256 MB of Cloud Foundry runtime**.

-Also you have to create a [destination](#create-destination-for-mock-server) to the mock service in the same subaccount as your SAP AppGyver subscription.
+Also you have to create a [destination](#create-destination-for-mock-server) to the mock service in the same subaccount as your SAP Build Apps subscription.

 ## Deployment with SAP Business Application Studio